enwulf/Damager-ENW/README.md

-# DamagerENW
+# Damager ENW

-**DamagerENW** is a Minecraft plugin that enhances the damage and kill displays with customizable animations and messages.
+**Damager ENW** is a Minecraft plugin that enhances the damage and kill displays with customizable animations and messages.

 ## Features